pennersr/django-allauth/docs/account/configuration.rst

   A list of usernames that can't be used by user.

 ``ACCOUNT_UNIQUE_EMAIL`` (default: ``True``)
   Enforce uniqueness of email addresses.
-The ``emailaddress.email`` model field is set to ``UNIQUE``.
+On the database level, this implies that only one user account can have an email address marked as verified.
   Forms prevent a user from registering with or adding an additional email address if that email address is in use by another account.

 ``ACCOUNT_USER_DISPLAY`` (default: a callable returning ``user.username``)
   A callable (or string of the form ``'some.module.callable_name'``)